Ira P. Robbins: Career

-Robbins is a longtime advocate of prisoners' rights, and he has written many law review articles about prisons.
+Robbins is a longtime advocate of prisoners' rights, and he has written books and many law review articles about criminal law and prisons.
 He has advocated for prison reform and for emergency planning in prisons.
 Robbins opposes private prisons, and in 2016, was elected to the Board of Directors of Abolish Private Prisons.

+After the 2016 United States presidential election, Robbins signed a letter alongside other faculty members at American University asking students and members of the community to condemn discrimination.
 In 2018, Robbins was one of more than 2,400 law professors signing a letter to the United States Senate, asking them not to confirm Supreme Court Justice Brett Kavanaugh.
-After the 2016 United States presidential election, Robbins signed a letter alongside other faculty members at American University asking students and members of the community to condemn discrimination.
 In February 2020, Robbins signed a letter submitted to Congress as part of the first impeachment of Donald Trump.
-Robbins has also contributed on the Supreme Court of the United States Blog.
+Robbins has also contributed to SCOTUSblog.

-Robbins is known for his studies regarding the First Amendment, and has been quoted in many articles discussing the use of the finger and freedom of expression.
-He has stated that, while giving a police officer the finger is "not the smartest thing to do," it is not illegal and a conviction for the gesture would likely not be upheld by the Supreme Court.
+Robbins is known for his studies regarding the First Amendment, and has been quoted in many articles and cases discussing the use of the middle finger and freedom of expression.
+He has stated that, while giving a police officer the finger is "not the smartest thing to do," it is not illegal and a conviction for the gesture would likely not be upheld on appeal.
 In 2008, Robbins wrote an 83-page article titled Digitus Impudicus: The Middle Finger and the Law, which discusses the use of the gesture and its relation to the law.
 Robbins was also featured discussing the gesture in a comedic video for The Colbert Report.